 Foster carer finances

-The Fostering Network has had an increasing number of queries from foster carers concerned about their fostering finances during the covid-19 crisis.
+The Fostering Network has had queries from foster carers concerned about their fostering finances during the Covid-19 crisis.
 These fall into three groups:

 - Those foster carers with coronavirus who, temporarily can no longer care for their fostered child(ren);